-(c) To conduct Sanctioned Matches, Dog Shows, Obedience Trials and other purebred dog events under the rules and regulations of the American Kennel Club.
+(c) To conduct Sanctioned Matches, Conformation Shows, Performance events, and other AKC sanctioned events for which the club is eligible under the rules and regulations of the American Kennel Club.

 The members of the Club shall adopt and may from time to time revise such by-laws as may be required to carry out these objects.

 Article I Membership

 Eligibility.
 There shall be five types of membership open to all persons 18 years of age and older who are in good standing with the American Kennel Club and who subscribe to the purpose of this Club.

 While membership is to be unrestricted as to residence, the Club's primary purpose is to be representative of the breeders and exhibitors in its immediate area.